betty-alemayehu/pairAPIHackathon/client/README.md

 2. **Idea Selection**: Structured, collaborative ideation and prioritization process.
 3. **Prototyping**: Building a functional MVP using a mix of research, design, and code.
 4. **Presentation**: Sharing the final product and insights learned during the hackathon.

 ---

-## 🎯 The Challenge

-To create an interactive, customizable React app that: provides comprehensive yoga pose information via API.

----